 Most gallstones are made up of excess cholesterol.
 Some studies have found that cholesterol-lowering medications may help prevent gallstones from forming or even dissolve those that already exist.

 High cholesterol levels can narrow the arteries leading to your legs and feet, causing PAD.
-In turn, PAD can increase risk of heart disease and amputations. have indicated that lowering cholesterol in people with PAD can help reduce their risk of suffering heart attacks and strokes.
-It may also help lower the risk of amputations.
+In turn, PAD can increase risk of heart disease and amputations.

 In a study review published in Diabetologia, researchers found that cholesterol-lowering drugs reduced risk of amputation by 22 to 33 percent.